-The Manager is the main administration tool for setting up information about employees and their identities.
-It displays and maintains all the data required for the administration of employees, their user accounts, permissions, and company-specific roles in a One Identity Manager network.
-Company resources employees require can be entered and assigned to them.
+The Manager is the main administration tool for setting up all identity data.
+It displays and maintains all the data required for the administration of identities, their user accounts, permissions, and company-specific roles in a One Identity Manager network.
+Company resources required to carry out tasks can be configured and assigned to identities.